img 6430

 Repair and Service

-I repaired my first Pioneer PL-L1000 many years ago so Brian’s deck – the one you see here – was not my first PL-L1000 rodeo when I completed it in 2023.
-These decks suffer from several degradations and issues that are commonplace now and typically, when I see one of these decks for service, I try to attend to all of them.
+I repaired my first Pioneer PL-L1000 many years ago, so Brian’s deck – the one you see here – was not my first PL-L1000 rodeo when I completed it in 2023.
+These decks suffer from several degradations and issues that are commonplace now.
+Typically, when I see one of these decks for service, I try to attend to all of them.

 I will avoid describing all those technical details here for reasons you may already understand, but you’ll get the gist.
 The key issues with this PL-L1000, and most others, were problems with decaying arm lift/lower motor mounts and the associated mechanisms and motor, the unit desperately needing cleaning and service and electronic gremlins including control panel and mainboard issues causing erratic operation.

 We solved all these, thank goodness.
-Time to get stuck into this repair, let’s go!
+Time to get stuck into this repair!

 Pioneer PL-L1000